Their Contribution to the Sciences of Geology and Palaeontology

 It was not until 1881 that Karl Mayer changed his name to Mayer-Eymar.
 The minutes of the Administrative Board of the city of St Gallen show that on 25th January of that year he was granted permission to add the suffix Eymar to his family name.
 It is assumed that he did this as Mayer was a very common Swiss name, especially in his father’s home town of St Gallen.
-Indeed, although there are two strong candidates, there are so many Mayer families in St Gallen at the time that the City records cannot identify his uncle with any certainty and hence who he went to live with following his father’s death.
+Indeed, although there are two strong candidates, there were so many Mayer families in St Gallen at the time that the City records cannot identify his uncle with any certainty and hence who he went to live with following his father’s death.
 However, with his growing standing in the scientific community, he could now ensure he was given the recognition for his geological findings and papers.
 How or why he chose Eymar is not known but interestingly it cannot be a coincidence that it is an anagram of Mayer.

 St Gallen Council Minutes confirming Karl Mayer’s change of name